US files charges in Michigan over diesel engine tampering

 Diesel engine modifications can “improve the horsepower, torque, fuel efficiency or other characteristics of diesel engines,” the government said in the charging document.
 “These unlawful modifications result in a dramatic increase in multiple pollutants being emitted by each vehicle.”

-Diesel Freak rigged at least 362 vehicles, the government said.
+Diesel Freak rigged at least 362 vehicles and some “are still on the road,” U.S. Attorney Mark Totten said.

-U.S. Attorney Mark Totten and the Environmental Protection Agency planned to hold an afternoon news conference to discuss the case.